google/proto-quic/src/tools/gn/docs/reference.md

       an exact_arg is specified for the list flag, just that one build argument.

-      The output will list the declaration location, default value, and comment preceeding the declaration.
-If --short is specified, only the names and values will be printed.
+      The output will list the declaration location, current value for the build, default value (if different than the current value), and comment preceeding the declaration.

-      If the out_dir is specified, the build configuration will be taken from that build directory.
-The reason this is needed is that the definition of some arguments is dependent on the build configuration, so setting some values might add, remove, or change the default values for other arguments.
-Specifying your exact configuration allows the proper arguments to be displayed.

-      Instead of specifying the out_dir, you can also use the command-line flag to specify the build configuration:
-        --args=<exact list of args to use>
+      If --short is specified, only the names and current values will be printed.

 ```